Aandrei1997/web_scraping/README.md

 Prerequisites:
 - BeautifulSoup
+- requests

-Install the package with the following command: pip install BeautifulSoup
+Install those packages with the following command: pip install <name_of_the_module>.